israfil-miya/de-roadmap/README.md

 - [ ] Docker — Docker Engine (Containerization Platform)

 > [!NOTE]
-> Few tools/languages/techs from above aren't included in the actual roadmap below, but they are *niche* required.
+> Some tools and technologies listed above aren't included in the roadmap below, but they are niche and still necessary.

 ## 💫 Month 1: Foundations